I’m not going to lie. Cozumel, Mexico, is one of my favorite places in the whole world.

 Snorkel Combo Tours

 If you’re the adventurous type and want to do more than just snorkeling, check out the snorkel combo tours.
 On my first trip to Cozumel, we biked to Chankanaab, snorkeled and then biked back to port.
 It was a great way to see the island on both land and underwater.
-Other combos include beach, sailing, four-wheeling, and swimming with dolphins or manatees.
+Other popular Cozumel excursions include beach, sailing, four-wheeling, and swimming with dolphins or manatees.
 As a popular destination, Cozumel offers many different snorkeling combos to please even the pickiest passengers.

 Your best bet is to book your snorkeling in Cozumel experience ahead of time.
 There are many Cozumel excursion snorkeling options, and many that are combo tours of snorkeling and something else.
 Most snorkeling excursions provide all the gear you need, and some of the combo tours offer snorkeling as an extra where you can rent your equipment.

 Snorkeling is an amazing experience, and you don’t want anything to change that.
 Here are few tips to enjoy your time in Cozumel.